Kerry says it is possible to reach an interim deal with Iran

 The White House is furious about a letter written by 47 Republican senators to Iran last week threatening to undo any Iran deal once U.S. President Barack Obama leaves office.

-Kerry has slammed the letter as a "direct interference" in the nuclear negotiations and warned that it could jeopardise efforts to reach a deal.
+Kerry has slammed the letter as a "direct interference" in the nuclear negotiations and warned that it could jeopardize efforts to reach a deal.

 The letter was written by Tom Cotton, a first-term senator from Arkansas, who has often criticized Obama's foreign policy.

-Asked whether he would apologise for the letter when he meets with Iranian Foreign Minister Mohammad Jawad Zarif on Sunday, Kerry retorted: "Not on your life."
+Asked whether he would apologize for the letter when he meets with Iranian Foreign Minister Mohammad Jawad Zarif on Sunday, Kerry retorted: "Not on your life."

-"I’m not going to apologise for an unconstitutional, un-thought out action by somebody who’s been in the United States Senate for 60-something days," Kerry said.
+"I’m not going to apologize for an unconstitutional, un-thought out action by somebody who’s been in the United States Senate for 60-something days," Kerry said.
 "That's just inappropriate."

 He said he would explain to Iran's negotiators and other world powers involved in the talks that Congress does not have the right to change an executive agreement.